 Expensive vs. Affordable

 When looking at gear, many of us assume that more expensive pedals (like tube pedals) are always going to be better than their cheaper counterparts.
-In practice this doesn't always turn out to be the case.
+But in the real guitar world, this doesn’t always turn out to be the case.

 Now, we’re not saying that people who buy expensive pedals are all a bunch of cork sniffers, because that’s not that case.
 More expensive pedals can have a range of benefits including versatility build quality and durability.